byronwong/JS-consolidate/01-Intro.md

 ## Variables
-Always use 'var', if you don't you will create a global variable.
+Use 'var', if you don't you will create a global variable.
 If you intend to create a global variable name it in CAPS.
 ```
 	e.g. GLOBAL
 ```

 ### Pass by reference vs pass by value
-Primitive values are passed by value where as objects (also arrays, functions) are passed by reference.
+Primitive values are passed by value where as objects (also arrays, functions and objects) are passed by reference.

 ## Primitive & Data types